 ‘This fellow began to build and was not able to finish.’

-The King at War & the Unfinished Tower
+The King at War and the Unfinished Tower

 Throughout the ages, nations have gone to war with high spirits — patriotic crowds, a confident military, soldiers filled with martial spirit, politicians predicting easy victory over a weak enemy.
 Then the costs come home.
 Setbacks, civilian casualties, prolonged suffering.
 As a wise general once said, no war plan survives the first battle.

 Jesus offers a stark warning to those seeking to engage in spiritual warfare as one of his disciples.
 Count the costs, he says, in a parable about a king waging war who must ask himself whether he can has really estimated the power of his enemy before going to the front.
 Similarly, in another parable, Jesus consequences to a farmer of not calculating the cost when constructing a tower in your vineyard:

 Otherwise, when he has laid a foundation and is not able to finish, all who see it will begin to ridicule him’ (Luke 14:29).

 Christianity has always been a faith that seeks to evangelize others.
 ‘Go therefore and make disciples of all nations’ said the Resurrected Jesus (Matthew 28:19).
 Yet this same Jesus was never short of warnings about the price of discipleship, declaring

 Whoever does not carry the cross and follow me cannot be my disciple (Luke 14: 27)

 Needless to say, Jesus himself set the example.
 He who would build the Kingdom of God, He who would battle against the forces of sin, evil and death that had overcome humankind, endured 40 days in the wilderness to overcome temptation.
 He counted the cost and paid the price.